Edmonton is known as the City of Champions, but with so many things to do and see, it can be tricky to narrow down an itinerary.

 View this post on Instagram

-Everyone has to experience a trip on the High-Level Bridge Streetcar at least once.
-Start your day in Old Strathcona, then hop on a Streetcar across the river to continue exploring the city.
+Everyone should take a ride on the High-Level Bridge Streetcar at least once!
+Start your day in Old Strathcona, then hop on the streetcar across the river to keep exploring the city.

 T – Talus Dome